m3steele/xm-labs-PostMan-APIs/README.md

 Postman will process each row of data provided and use each column as a variables for the api.

+You can easily create your own runners along with your own custom data.

 ## Runner Explainations:

 ### Create User with Devices